egdaemon/eg/.dist/documentation/installation.md

 ## Installation

-This document assumes you understand your local package manager/host environment and have duckdb, git, podman, gpgme, and golang toolchain 1.23 (or later) installed.
+This document assumes you understand your local package manager/host environment and have duckdb, git, podman, gpgme, btrfs-progs and golang toolchain 1.23 (or later) installed.

 ### ubuntu